Wondering how to play UNO? You’re in the right place.

 Seven-O

 This rule changes up your usual gameplay.
-Every time a 7 is played, the player who used this card can trade their cards with a different player.
-Every time a 0 is played, all players should pass their hand to the player next to them in order of play.
+Every time a seven is played, the player who used this card can trade their cards with a different player.
+Every time a zero is played, all players should pass their hand to the player next to them in order of play.

 Jump-in